How to Create a Medical Marijuana Website and Ride the Market Growth

 Moreover, many countries around the world are warming to the idea of Medical Marijuana:

-Denmark and Ireland have begun pilot programs for medicinal cannabis since 2018 and 2019 respectively.
+- Denmark and Ireland have begun pilot programs for medicinal cannabis in 2018 and 2019 respectively.

-In New Zealand, starting from April 1, 2020, general practitioners will be able to legally prescribe cannabis medications.
+- In 2020, the New Zealand government allowed general practitioners to legally prescribe cannabis medications.

 “We expect the European Union to become the largest medical cannabis market in the world,” says Tilray, a global leader in cannabis research, which has invested $22 million in a Portuguese research and cultivation campus.